Hebrew calendar: Cycles of years

 Since the Jewish calendar has been fixed, leap months have been added according to the Metonic cycle of 19 years, of which 12 are common (non-leap) years of 12 months, and 7 are leap years of 13 months.
-This 19-year cycle is known in Hebrew as the Machzor Katan ("small cycle").
+This 19-year cycle is known in Hebrew as the ("small cycle").

 Because the Julian years are 365 1/4 days long, every 28 years the weekday pattern repeats.
-This is called the sun cycle, or the Machzor Gadol ("great cycle") in Hebrew.
+This is called the sun cycle, or the ("great cycle") in Hebrew.
 The beginning of this cycle is arbitrary.
 Its main use is for determining the time of Birkat Hachama.

-Because every 50 years is a Jubilee year, there is a jubilee (yovel) cycle.
+Because every 50 years is a Jubilee year, there is a jubilee cycle.
 Because every seven years is a sabbatical year, there is a seven-year release cycle.
 The placement of these cycles is debated.
 Historically, there is enough evidence to fix the sabbatical years in the Second Temple Period.
 But it may not match with the sabbatical cycle derived from the biblical period; and there is no consensus on whether the Jubilee year is the fiftieth year or the latter half of the forty ninth year.